nogully/swapi-box/README.md

 # SWapi Box
-This is a project to show information using the [Star Wars API](https://swapi.co/api)., which has a series of nested API endpoints.
+This is a project to show information using the [Star Wars API](https://swapi.co/api), which has a series of nested API endpoints.
+It features a complete testing suite - including mocking fetch calls and error handling - in Jest and Enzyme.

-#### This app was created in React.
+#### Stack
+- React
+- Fetch API

 #### Example of people cards: